The Intellectual Property Review: Chile

 Signs that can actually be registered as trademarks may consist of words, including names of people alive or dead, letters, numbers, figurative elements such as images, symbols, graphics, combinations of colours, slogans, sounds, as well as any combination of these.

 Essential requirements for a mark to be registered in Chile are mainly originality and the capability of distinctiveness.

 Moreover, there are signs that cannot be registered as trademarks.
-This is the case of the names of states, flags and other symbols of any state or international organisations; the name or portrait of a person without authorisation; expression or signs indicating gender, nature or origin of a given product; marks, which are identical or confusingly similar with marks already registered in Chile for the same goods or services, and, if registered abroad, when they enjoy fame and notoriety in the public sector that normally makes use of those products or services in the country of the original registration.
+This is the case for the names of states, flags and other symbols of any state or international organisations; the name or portrait of a person without authorisation; expressions or signs indicating gender, nature or origin of a given product; marks identical or confusingly similar to marks already registered in Chile for the same goods or services and, if registered abroad, when they enjoy fame and notoriety in the public sphere that normally makes use of those products or services in the country of the original registration.

 Chile has adopted the Nice International Classification of Goods and Services for the Registration of Trademarks.
 Applications for the registration of trademarks may include several classes and will result in a single registration covering all classes.